 ANPs are your blueprint for application connectivity and security.
 They enable you to model applications in the APIC and translate those models into network configurations, providing a structured and consistent approach to network management and policy enforcement.
 When an ANP is deployed, the APIC configures the leaf switches connected to the relevant endpoints to enforce the defined policies, ensuring consistent application behavior across the ACI fabric.

-Tenants provide logical segmentation within the ACI fabric, enabling multi-tenancy or administrative domain separation.
-This is vital for security, compliance, and managing resources in shared infrastructure environments.
+Tenants provide logical separation of resources for different teams or applications, representing organizations, business units, or customers.
+This segmentation is vital for security, compliance, and managing resources in shared infrastructure environments.

 Cisco ACI's policy model is at the heart of its intent-based approach.
 Policies are consistently enforced across the entire fabric, enhancing security and compliance.
 Key security features include:

-Micro-segmentation with EPGs - Example: Imagine you have a web application.
+Micro-segmentation with EPGs.
+Imagine for example you have a web application.
 You create EPGs: "Web-Tier," "App-Tier," and "DB-Tier."
 You then define contracts that allow:

 Critically, you don't create a contract allowing "Web-Tier" to talk directly to "DB-Tier."
 This enforces micro-segmentation, limiting the attack surface and preventing lateral movement if the web tier is compromised.